benjisho/benjisho-DevOps-Essentials/exercises/gitlab-ci-cd.md

 3. Another option is to use [One-Click GitLab](https://www.vultr.com/docs/one-click-gitlab/) provided by Vultr.

+4. Additionally you may just create an account in https://gitlab.com/ and set-up a project there.

 ## Step 2: Create a sample project and configure CI/CD pipeline

 1. Once GitLab is installed, access the GitLab web interface.